-Rosacea is a common, long-term skin disorder that causes flushing and redness of the face.
-Rosacea can cause a rash or small red lesions that look similar to acne.
-Ocular rosacea affects the eyes making them red and irritated.
+Rosacea is a skin problem that causes flushing and redness of the face.
+It can also cause a rash or small red sores that look like acne.

-Rosacea symptoms are commonly triggered by:
+Rosacea may be triggered by:

-You will be asked about your symptoms and medical history.
-A physical exam will be done, including an examination of your skin.
-You may be referred to a doctor who specializes in skin disorders.
+You will be asked about your symptoms and health history.
+A physical exam will be done.
+This is often enough to make the diagnosis.

-There are no current guidelines to prevent rosacea because the cause is unknown.
+There are no known guidelines to prevent this health problem.

 American Academy of Dermatology